You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 Histology:

-Upper tract urothelial carcinoma are urothelial carcinoma in 95%, but squamous cell carcinoma or adenocarcinoma are rarely possible.
+Upper tract urothelial carcinoma is urothelial carcinoma in 95%, but squamous cell carcinoma or adenocarcinoma is rarely possible.

 Growth pattern:

-Papillary morphology with early invasion into deeper layers as compared to bladder carcinoma [fig. UTUC of the renal pelvis].
+Papillary morphology with early invasion into deeper layers compared to bladder carcinoma [fig. UTUC of the renal pelvis].
 50% of papillary tumors of the renal pelvis are already staged T1 or T2.
-Multifocal growth pattern is found in up to 90% of the specimens after nephroureterectomy.
+A multifocal growth pattern is found in up to 90% of the specimens after nephroureterectomy.

 Metastasis:

-Lymphatic spread of proximal tumors into para-aortic, paracaval and hilar lymph nodes.
-Tumors of the middle third of the ureter spread into iliac, para-aortic and paracaval lymph nodes and tumors of the distal ureter spread into obturator and iliac lymph nodes.
-Hematogenous metastasis are found in lungs, liver, bone and adrenal gland.
+Lymphatic spread of proximal tumors into para-aortic, paracaval, and hilar lymph nodes.
+Tumors of the middle third of the ureter spread into the iliac, para-aortic, and paracaval lymph nodes, and tumors of the distal ureter spread into the obturator and iliac lymph nodes.
+Hematogenous metastases are found in the lungs, liver, bone, and adrenal glands.

 Signs and Symptoms of Upper Tract Urothelial Cancer